bananana/iww-dues/README.md

 # Installation

-1) Your production server needs to have a web server (Apache or nginx) and php.
-Set that up, if you haven't already.
-Don't forget to configure php for your specific setup.
+**Note:** Your production server needs to have either Apache or nginx and php5.
+You should set up and configure that, if you haven't already.
+Also, in order to use Stripe in production you need and SSL/TLS certificate on your server.
+To get one you can use either [cloudflare](https://www.cloudflare.com/) or [Let's Encrypt](https://letsencrypt.org/).
+Both of those services offer high grade free certificates.
+Specific details for setting up a server and SSL/TLS encryption are beyond the scope of this document.

+1) Go to [Stripe.com](https://stripe.com/) and setup and account.

-2) [Install Composer](https://getcomposer.org/doc/00-intro.md#globally) dependency manager if you don't have it already.
+2) [Install Composer](https://getcomposer.org/doc/00-intro.md#globally) dependency manager on your development machine, if you don't have it already.

-3) Download *iww-dues* and get its dependencies:
+3) Clone the repo to your development machine and get all the dependencies:

-    cd /var/www
     git clone https://github.com/bananana/iww-dues
     cd iww-dues
     composer update

-4) Go to [Stripe.com](https://stripe.com/) and setup and account.

-5) Configure the application:
+4) Configure the application:

     mv config-example.php config.php

-Use your favorite text editor to edit config.php.
-Modify the config values if necessary and, most importantly, add both testing and production secret API keys under `// Stripe Settings`.
-You can find them in Account Settings under "API Keys" tab.
+Use your favorite text editor to edit *config.php*.
+Under `// General Settings` modify the config values if necessary.
+Under `// Stripe Settings` add both testing and production API keys (you can find them in Account Settings under "API Keys" tab on Stripe's website).

-If you are testing or developing, use test keys.
-When you go live don't forget to change the keys to live ones.

-6) **Before going live, setup SSL/TLS cert on your server.** You shouldn't do this just yet, wait for a stable release.
-Contribute to the project if you can.
+5) Before you're readity to move to production server, **make sure that SSL/TLS is setup and working correctly**.

+6) Copy application files to the server using either `scp`, `rsync` or whatever else you prefer.

+7) Edit *config.php* on the server and under `// Mode` swich the $testing variable to false.

 # To Do

-- Clean up the interface
-- Multi-step form with progress bar, current one is too long
-- Setup unit testing (simpletest?)
 - Better error handling
-- Centralize all settings in config.php
 - Get picture of membership card for better directions
-- Better documentation